 Entry Requirements for ISO 12100:2010 in Machinery Safety

-To enrol in the QualCert ISO 12100:2010 Safety of Machinery course, participants must meet the following entry requirements:
+To enroll in the QualCert ISO 12100:2010 Safety of Machinery course, candidates must meet the following entry requirements:

 - A high school diploma or equivalent qualification.